geomagpy/magpy/README.md

         diresult = di.absoluteAnalysis('/path/to/DI/','path/to/vario/','path/to/scalar/')

 Path to DI can either point to a single file, a directory or even use wildcards to select data from a specific observatory/pillar.
-Using the examples provided along with MagPy, the analysis line looks like
+Using the examples provided along with MagPy, an analysis can be perfomed as follows.
+Firstly we copy the files to a temporary folder and we need to rename the basevalue file.
+Date and time need to be part of the filename.
+For the following commands to work you need to be within the examples directory.

+        $ mkdir /tmp/DI
+        $ cp example6a.txt /tmp/DI/2018-08-29_07-16-00_A2_WIC.txt
+        $ cp example5.sec /tmp/DI/

+The we start python and import necessary packages

+        >>>from magpy import absolutes as di
+        >>>import magpy.mpplot as mp
+        >>>from magpy.stream import read

+Finally we issue the analysis command.

-        diresult = di.absoluteAnalysis(example3,example2,example2)
+        >>>diresult = di.absoluteAnalysis('/tmp/DI/2018-08-29_07-16-00_A2_WIC.txt','/tmp/DI/*.sec','/tmp/DI/*.sec')

 Calling this method will provide terminal output as follows and a stream object `diresult` which can be used for further analyses.